ViliusDevX/My-CompTIA-Security-Study-Notes/README.md

 Welcome to my CompTIA Security+ Study Notes repository. 📚 These notes were created while I was preparing for the SY0-701 exam, from 2025-02-09 to 2025-03-24.
-They cover key cybersecurity concepts in an easy to understand format, including:
+They cover key cybersecurity concepts in an easy to understand format, some of them are:

   Basic IT Concepts: Understand the CIA Triad, DAD, and NIST Framework 🔐.